mapattacker/network/prediction.rst

   # Grid best parameter (max.
 AUC):  {'C': 400}
   # Grid best score (AUC):  0.936997156006

-After determining the best C value, will pass this to the final test data which has unknown y-value.
+After determining the best C value, with a reasonable AUC score, will pass this to the final test data which has unknown y-value.

 .. code:: python